(damaged boys) 23

 Ben paled as he thought about life after Adam.
 Somehow, in his core, he knew it would be a very long while before they saw each other again – let alone, actually spoke to one another.
 It was as if the magic had suddenly run out, completely and without fault.

-More "(damaged boys) 12"
+Continue with “(damaged boys) 12”

 (damaged boys) 11